lvzxr/apb-reloaded/README.md

 - /abandonmission -> /a
 - /dance variants without the word dance -> /urban /michael /techno etc.
 - /groupinvitemodedefault -> /gimd (When not in a group type, "/gimd true" to allow all members of group to be able to invite everytime)

+# Misc Changes

+- If you wish to disable the effect of bloom after you've applied config files, go to `Engine/Config/BaseEngine.ini`, put a ; before `DefaultPostProcessName=APBPostEffectMaterials.APBPostEffect_Process` and turn on bloom ingame.
+With this you will not have bloom but you will have a semi-transparent inventory screen so you can see what is around you better
+- If you are using the GC Off files and want to go and modify your outfits then go to `Engine/Config/BaseEngine.ini`, set TimeBetweenPurgingPendingKillObjects -> 60, restart the game and then once you're done designing set this back to 0 and restart your game again to continue having no stuttering during fights

 # Graphics
 ### High Graphics Options